ibm-cloud-docs/cloud-pak-applications/getting-started.md

 1. Click **Service Catalog**, then select **Application Console**.
 You should see several projects installed.
    - If you click the **kabanero** project, the Overview tab contains the URLs to the **icpa-landing** page and the **tekton-dashboard**.
    - If you click the **ta** project, the Overview tab contains the URL to the {{site.data.keyword.ta_short}} UI.

+## Step 7.
+Install IBM Mobile Foundation (optional)
+{: step7}

+Optionally, install IBM Mobile Foundation to extend the outreach of your modernized and cloud-native apps.
+See [Deploy Mobile Foundation on Red Hat OpenShift Container Platform on IBM Cloud for installation instructions](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/ibmcloud/deploy-mf-on-ibmcloud-ocp/) for installation instructions.